 See the list of Custom Syntax Coloring Schemes available for download.

-Important: The custom syntax coloring schemes listed on this web site only work with EditPad Pro 7.x.x, PowerGREP 4.x.x, and RegexBuddy 4.x.x.
+Important: The custom syntax coloring schemes listed on this web site only work with EditPad Lite 8.x.x and EditPad Pro 8.x.x.
 If you are using an older version of EditPad Pro or if you are using PowerGREP, RegexBuddy, or RegexMagic, then you can download custom syntax coloring schemes within the software, as follows: